 - 1. Where the SQO has provided any Consultancy Services to the Operator in relation to the SCP, including consultancy in relation to Phase II of the SCP, in the past 2 (two) years.
-For the avoidance of doubt, no GAP Analysis can be undertaken by an SQO of the SCP and also conduct the audit, unless that GAP Analysis does not contain any consultancy in relation to corrective actions, the corrective action process or closure of findings. - 2.
-Where the SQO has provided Consultancy Services in the past 2 (two) years to the Operator, in relation to any subject matter that is the subject of any of the checklist items of the SCP. - 3.
-Where the SQO conducted the operator's last Phase I SCA.
+For the avoidance of doubt, verification of closure of non-compliances under a Phase II agreement, does not constitute consultancy. - 1.2.
+No GAP no GAP Analysis can be undertaken by an SQO of the SCP and also conduct the Phase I audit within 2 (two) years, unless that GAP Analysis does not contain any consultancy in relation to corrective actions, the corrective action process or closure of findings.

-- 4. Where the SQO is owned fully or partially by a company, which also fully or partially owns the operator or there is some other ownership nexus that could infer that the SQO could have some interest in the outcome of the audit. - 5.
+- 2.3.
+Where the SQO has provided Consultancy Services in the past 2 (two) years to the Operator, in relation to any subject matter that is the subject of any of the Applicability Matrix checklist items of the SCP. - 3.4.
+Where the SQO conducted the operator's last Phase I SCA. - 4.5.
+Where the SQO is owned fully or partially by a company, which also fully or partially owns the operator or there is some other ownership nexus that could infer that the SQO could have some interest in the outcome of the audit. - 5-6.
 SQO shall not conduct Phase II for an operator, if they have conducted the most recent Phase I audit, except where the other accredited SQOs cannot conduct it through their own conflict of interest restrictions (above), or because the other accredited SQOs have declined to conduct the Phase II for an operator.